mrgargsir/HEWPContractorextension/README.md

 # There is also HEWP Tools Utility Available
 ## 📦 Download

-Check for Updated HEWP Tools Utility Available : [Click here for released Version](https://github.com/mrgargsir/HEWPExcelADDins/releases/latest)
+Check for Updated HEWP Tools Utility Available : [Click here for released Version](https://aratt.ai/@mrgargsir_tools)

-Check for Updated HEWP Tools Utility Available : [Click here for Manually Download Repo](https://github.com/mrgargsir/HEWPExcelADDins/)

 🔧 HEWP Shortcuts & Autofill Bookmarks Extension
 This Chrome extension automatically installs a curated set of helpful bookmarks and smart JavaScript shortcuts for the Haryana Engineering Works Portal (HEWP).
 These bookmarks enhance user efficiency by simplifying navigation, auto-filling forms, and providing quick access to common portal features.